segiITU/evaluating_llm_danish_expressions/README.md

 The following models have been requested to be evaluated by users through social media: Grok3, ChatGPT-4.5, Gemini Flash 2, Gemma 3 27B, DanskGPT, Gemini 2.5 Pro Exp.

 <details>
-<summary># Guide: Running the Danish Idioms Evaluation Pipeline with New Models</summary>
+<summary>🔧 Guide: Running the Danish Idioms Evaluation Pipeline with New Models</summary>
 <br />
 This guide provides step-by-step instructions for evaluating a new LLM on the Danish idioms dataset, specifically focused on adding Claude 3.5 Sonnet to the evaluation.